Your business is to paint the souls of men—

 Andrew paused in lighting his cigarette.
 “What.”

 They were sitting on the roof of the sculpture and ceramics building, legs dangling over the edge.
 Neil, fool creature, had come out in only a t-shirt.
-He hunched against the late autumn wind.
+He hunched against the late autumn wind, shoulders curled inwards.
+Andrew could see the knots of his spine pressing up through the thin material.

 “Your portrait, I mean.”
 Neil’s knee bounced an uneven rhythm.
 “I’m doing a gallery showing at the end of the semester.
 I need two dozen portraits.
 At least.
 I want yours to be one of them.
 Or more than one of them.
 If that’s okay.
 It doesn’t have to be.
 You can say no.”